Precision prediction of a democratic up-family philic KSVZ axion model at the LHC

-After minimizing the axion potential, one can write $\overline{\theta}=\theta - \dfrac{1}{ F_a}<a(x)>$.
-As a result, the vacuum expectation value of the axion field cancels the original $\theta$, and the strong CP issue is resolved.
-Among different existing models Kim-Shifman-Vainshtein-Zakharov (KSVZ) \cite{Kim:1979if, Shifman:1979if} provides some of the exciting phenomenological implementations above and over its capability to solve two of the most outstanding problems of SM.
-This model includes a PQ-breaking complex scalar that is singlet under the SM gauge groups $\eta\sim (1,1,0)$, as well as a vector-like quark (VLQ) $\Psi = \Psi_L+\Psi_R$ that is $SU(3)_C$ colour triplet but $SU(2)_L$ singlet with hypercharge zero, so that, $\Psi\sim (3,1,0)$.
+Kim-Shifman-Vainshtein-Zakharov's (KSVZ) model \cite{Kim:1979if, Shifman:1979if} provides an exciting phenomenological implementation among different existing models.
+The KSVZ is a UV complete axion model that solves the strong CP problem and provides the QCD axion as a dark matter candidate.
+This model includes a PQ-breaking complex scalar ($\eta$) that is singlet under the SM gauge groups, as well as a vector-like quark (VLQ) $\Psi = \Psi_L+\Psi_R$ that is $SU(3)_C$ color triplet but $SU(2)_L$ singlet.
 The interaction term between VLQ and the scalar is $f_\Psi \eta \overline{\Psi}_L \Psi_R + h.c$, where $f_\Psi$ is the interaction strength.
 The scalar field can be written as,

-Here $F_a$ is the PQ breaking scale, $\sigma_0$ and $a(x)$ are the radial mode and the axion field, respectively.
+Here $F_a$ is the PQ breaking scale, $\sigma_0(x)$ and $a(x)$ are the radial mode and the axion field, respectively.
 Following the symmetry breaking, VLQ gains mass proportionate to the PQ breaking scale, and they are thus isolated from the axion field and may be safely integrated out.
-This leads to an axion-gluon effective Lagrangian (the final term of Equation~\ref{Eq.axion_5}), and the strong-CP problem is resolved.
+This leads to an axion-gluon effective Lagrangian (last term of Equation~\ref{Eq.axion_5}).
+Axion dynamically takes the value corresponding to the minimum axion potential and cancels the original $\theta$, and thus the strong-CP problem is resolved.